AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 eating flesh, never drinking wine, slept on the naked floor, and devoted the greater part of the night to prayer and study.
-Eusebius says that he would not live upon the bounty of those who would have been glad to maintain him while he was at work for the world\'s good, and so he disposed of his valuable library to one who would allow him the daily pittance of four obols; and rigidly acted on our Lord\'s precept not to have "two coats, or wear shoes, and to have no anxiety for the morrow."[^229] Origen is even said to have mutilated himself (though this is disputed) from an erroneous construction of the Savior\'s command (Matthew 19:12), and to guard himself from calumny that might proceed from his association with female catechumens.
+Eusebius says that he would not live upon the bounty of those who would have been glad to maintain him while he was at work for the world's good, and so he disposed of his valuable library to one who would allow him the daily pittance of four obols; and rigidly acted on our Lord's precept not to have "two coats, or wear shoes, and to have no anxiety for the morrow."[^229] Origen is even said to have mutilated himself (though this is disputed) from an erroneous construction of the Savior's command (Matthew 19:12), and to guard himself from calumny that might proceed from his association with female catechumens.
 This act he lamented in later years.
 If done it was from the purest motives, and was